wharfkit/docs/wharf/UserInterface.md

 onSign: () => Promise<void>
 ```

-After any included [TransactPlugin](#) hooks have had their opportunity to processes, the `onSign` call is made to the user interface to indicate that the tranasction is about to be signed by the [WalletPlugin](#).
+After any included [TransactPlugin](#) hooks have had their opportunity to process, the `onSign` call is made to the user interface to indicate that the transaction is about to be signed by the [WalletPlugin](#).

 ###### `onSignComplete`
 ```ts